When is it appropriate to make a complaint about the treatment you have received in hospital, rather than bringing a legal action?

-NHS patients are entitled to make a hospital complaint where they are dissatisfied with the standard of care they have received.
+Patients are entitled to make a complaint where they are dissatisfied with the standard of medical care they have received while in hospital.

-Hospital complaints tend to be very wide-ranging and include issues such as:
+Complaints tend to be very wide-ranging, and include issues such as:

 - delays